Georgia community among most diverse in America

 Tags: 1001, atlanta, Chin Presbyterian Church, Clarkston, Gad Mpoyo, George Tatro, georgia, intercultural, interfaith, Memorial Drive Presbyterian Church, new worshiping communities, NWCs, poverty, refugees, resettlement, Shalom International Ministry, Ted Terry, Zo Presbyterian Church

-Ministries: 1001 New Worshiping Communities, Theology, Formation and Evangelism, World Mission, Compassion, Peace and Justice
+Ministries: 1001 New Worshiping Communities, Theology, Formation & Evangelism, World Mission, Compassion, Peace and Justice